-We incurred interest expense of \$2.1 million for the three months ended March 31, 2021, which remained consistent with interest expense of \$2.1 million for the three months ended March 31, 2020.
-Interest expense was comprised of the contractual coupon interest expense and the amortization of the debt discount associated with our Athyrium Credit Facility during the three months ended March 31, 2021 and 2020.
-During each of the three months ended March 31, 2021 and 2020, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility.
+We incurred interest expense of \$2.1 million for the three months ended September 30, 2021, compared to \$2.2 million for the three months ended September 30, 2020, a \$0.1 million decrease.
+Interest expense for the three months ended September 30, 2021 was comprised of the contractual coupon interest expense, the amortization of the debt discount and the accretion of the final payment fee associated with our Loan Agreement with Oxford Finance LLC.
+Interest expense for the three months ended September 30, 2020 was comprised of the contractual coupon interest expense, the amortization of the debt discount and the accretion of the final payment fee associated with our Athyrium Credit Facility.
+During the three months ended September 30, 2021, \$80.0 million of indebtedness was outstanding under our Loan Agreement.
+During the three months ended September 30, 2020, \$75.0 million of indebtedness was outstanding under the Athyrium Credit Facility.